Quadratic differentials as stability conditions: collapsing subsurfaces: Categorification of collapses

 \begin{lemma} Let $\Sigma_1$ and $\Sigma_2$ be two DMS with simple weights and without punctures, with associated $\CY_3$ categories~$D_3(\Sigma_i)$.
 Then $D_3(\Sigma_1)$ is triangle equivalent to $D_3(\Sigma_2)$ if and only if $\Sigma_1$ is homeomorphic to $\Sigma_2$. \end{lemma}

 \begin{proof} The existence of a homeomorphism obviously implies the existence of a triangle equivalence.
-For the converse we reconstruct the surface~$\Sigma$ from a single heart~$\calH$.
+For the converse we reconstruct the surface~$\Sigma$ from a single heart~$\calH$ in a way that is obviously inverse to the construction of~$\calH$ from~$\Sigma$.
 First, the quiver~$Q$ is the graph given by the simples~$S_i$ in~$\calH$ with edges given by non-trivial $\Ext^1$'s.
 Second we reconstruct the potential~$W$ from the $\Ext$-algebra of the $\Gamma$-module $S = \oplus_{i \in \Sim(\calH)} S_i$.
 This $\Ext$-algebra carries an $A_\infty$-structure, unique up to $A_\infty$-isomorphism.
 An explicit construction of this structure is given for any quiver with potential in \cite[Appendix~A.15]{keller11}.
 Since in our case the potential consists of $3$-cycles only, the $\Ext$-algebra is formal, i.e.\ the higher multiplication maps~$m_n$ for $n \geq 2$ vanish.
 This means that the model given in loc.\ cit.\ is the minimal model of the $A_\infty$-isomorphism class and that the multiplication map~$m_2$ given in log.\ cit.\ is canonically associated with~$S$.
 This map~$m_2$ determines the potential~$W$ uniquely.

 Finally, we reconstruct the surface from~$(Q,W)$, reversing the construction in Section~\ref{sec:MS}: For $3$-cycle in~$W$ glue a triangle to the corresponding edges of~$Q$.
 For each arrow of~$Q$ not in a $3$-cycle, glue a triangle with one edge as boundary edge to the two edges representing head and tail of the arrow.
 For each vertex of~$Q$ to which only a single of the preceding rules apply (in the since that such a $3$-cycle passes through the vertex, or such an arrow starts or ends in the vertex), glue a triangle with two boundary edges (and one boundary marked point).
 Finally, if for a vertex none of the preceding rules apply (which happens only for the $A_1$-quiver), then we glue two such triangles.
 Since all data used for this reconstruction procedure are preserved by the equivalence, the lemma follows. \end{proof}